mrdbourke/m1-machine-learning-test/README.md

 This repo contains some sample code to benchmark the new M1 MacBooks (M1 Pro and M1 Max) against various other pieces of hardware.

-It also has steps below to setup your M1, M1 Pro and M1 Max (steps should also for work Intel) Mac to run the code.
+It also has steps below to setup your M1, M1 Pro, M1 Max, M1 Ultra or M2 Mac to run the code.

 ## Who is this repo for?

-**You:** have a new M1, M1 Pro, M1 Max machine and would like to get started doing machine learning and data science on it.
+**You:** have a new M1, M1 Pro, M1 Max, M1 Ultra or M2 Mac and would like to get started doing machine learning and data science on it.

 **This repo:** teaches you how to install the most common machine learning and data science packages (software) on your machine and make sure they run using sample code.